diviz-mit/text-attn-viz/README.md

 ## To use your own data

-To visualize your own data, you can add your images to the 'example\_images' folder, along with the proper JSON file in the 'example\_jsons,' or you can also use the <b>Upload</b> button provided in the interface.
-The JSON file, either produced by this [Tensorflow code](https://github.com/abisee/pointer-generator), or [our modified model](https://github.com/diviz-mit/pointer_gen).
+Add your images to the [images](https://github.com/diviz-mit/text-attn-viz/tree/master/images) folder, along with the proper JSON file in the [jsons](https://github.com/diviz-mit/text-attn-viz/tree/master/jsons).
+The JSON file can be produced by this [Tensorflow code](https://github.com/abisee/pointer-generator), or by [our modified model](https://github.com/diviz-mit/pointer_gen).
 Each JSON file should contain the following fields:

 * `article_lst`: the article (or source text) as a list of words.